"2000" - Pablo Neruda

 Neither monotype nor linotype are used.
 These typesetting systems from a keyboard are often passed off as manual typography.
 The Tallone Press also does not print from plastic plates derived from digital compositions.

-The volume is housed in a hand-made slipcase and box, custom made to an exact size, whose exteriors are covered with Ingres paper.
+The volume is housed in a hand-made hardcover chemise and slipcase, whose exteriors are covered with Ingres paper.
 The book title is letterpress-printed on the slipcase’s spine.

 - Typeset by hand in Caslon italic and roman types, derived from the original punches cut by William Caslon in the 18th century.